 The second type of change is layering in which new rules are introduced alongside or on top of existing ones.
-Layering often takes place when institutional challengers lack the capacity to alter the existing rules as veto players can protect existing institutions and there is limited discretion in the enforcement and interpretation of the old rules.
-These 'subversives' often disguise the extent of their desire for change by appearing to work within the system.
+Layering often happens when institutional challengers lack the capacity to alter the existing rules as veto players can protect existing institutions and there is limited discretion in the enforcement and interpretation of the old rules.
+These 'subversives' can disguise the extent of their desire for change by appearing to work within the system.
 But the new institutions can often have a significant impact on the existing ones that they are alongside or on top off.
-Recent changes in UK education policy promoted by the Coalition government and its education minister Michael Gove such as the promotion of academy and free schools alongside existing state funded schools could be seen as an example of this form of change.
+Recent changes in UK education policy promoted by the Coalition government and its education minister Michael Gove such as the promotion of academy and free schools alongside existing state funded schools could be seen in this way.
 The third form is drift - the effects of existing rules change because of shifts in the environment.
 If key actors choose not to respond to those shifts then their lack of response can result in a change to that institution.
 The change is therefore a result of a failure to adapt and update an institution so that it can maintain the same impact in an altered context.
-Drift often occurs in a situation where veto players have sufficient power to prevent the outright displacement of an institution but there is often a gap (for example due to neglect) between the rules and their enforcement that facilitates change.
+Drift often occurs when veto players have sufficient power to prevent the outright displacement of an institution but there is often a gap (for example due to neglect) between the rules and their enforcement that facilitates change.
 Conversion is the final form of change.
 Existing rules are strategically redeployed as actors actively exploit the inherent ambiguities of institutions.
-Conversion typically occurs in contexts where change actors (often labelled "opportunists" by Mahoney and Thelen) lack the capacity to destroy an institution but they are able to exploit gaps and spaces in the interpretation and implementation of existing rules to redeploy them in ways not anticipated by their designers.
+Conversion typically occurs in contexts where change actors (often labelled "opportunists" by Mahoney and Thelen) lack the capacity to destroy an institution but are able to exploit gaps and spaces in the interpretation and implementation of existing rules to redeploy them in ways not anticipated by their designers.
 As a result the institution is converted to new goals, functions or purposes.

 Mahoney and Thelen's typology highlights the varying roles and power of a range of actors - both change agents and veto players - in different forms of change.
-This formulation offers a potentially important framework that can inform efforts to understand institutional creation, continuity and change both in theoretical and empirical terms.
-Despite not incorporating gender into its frameworks and its failure to explain or understand how institutional change is profoundly gendered, the potential for a synthesis exists.
+It offers a potentially important framework that can inform efforts to understand institutional creation, continuity and change both in theoretical and empirical terms.
+Therefore despite not incorporating gender into its frameworks and its failure to explain or understand how institutional change is profoundly gendered, the potential for a synthesis does exist.
+It is this framework elaborated by Mahoney and Thelen's that we will take forward to inform our analysis.
+But first it is useful to consider how FI has used institutional analysis to date.